-or regulatory capital within the
+funds or regulatory capital

+within the group.

-A) Scope of Application Qualitative Disclosure
+A) Scope of Application Oualitative Disclosure

-(a) The name of the top corporate entity in the group to which this guidelines applies.
-Pubali Bank Limited (b) An outline of differences in the basis of consolidation for accounting and regulatory purposes, with a brief description of the entities within the group (a) The consolidated financial statements of the Bank include the financial statements of (a) Pubali Bank Limited (b) Pubali Bank Securities Limited.
-A brief description of these are given below: that are fully consolidated; (b) that Pubali Bank Limited are given a deduction treatment; and (c) that are neither consolidated nor deducted (e.g. where the investment is risk weighted) Pubali Bank Limited (the Bank) was incorporated in the year 1959 under the name and style of Eastern Mercantile Bank Limited under Companies Act 1913.
+Qualitative Disclosure (a) The name of a entity in the graphical guidelines applies to the control of th oup to which this Pubali Bank PLC. (b) An outline of contact basis of contact accounting purposes, where the contact basis are accounted by the contact basis of the conta differences in the The consolidated financial statements of the Bank include the financial statements of (a) Pubali Bank PLC. (b) Pubali Bank Securities Limited.
+A brief description of these are given below: consolidated; (a deduction tr ~ Pubali Bank PLC.
+Pubali Bank Limited (the Bank) was incorporated in the year 1959 under the name and style of Eastern Mercantile Bank Limited under Companies Act 1913.
 After the country's liberation in 1971, the Bank was nationalized as per policy of the Government of Bangladesh under the Bangladesh Bank (Nationalisation) Order 1972 (PO No. 26 of 1972) and was renamed as Pubali Bank.
 Subsequently, the Bank was denationalized in the year 1983 and was again incorporated in Bangladesh under the name and style of Pubali Bank Limited in that year.
 The government transferred the entire undertaking of Pubali Bank to Pubali Bank Limited, which took over the same as a going concern.
+Pubali Bank Limited was renamed as Pubali Bank PLC. as per BRPD circular letter No.46 dated 09 October 2023.
 Pubali Bank Securities Limited Pubali Bank Securities Limited (PBSL) was incorporated on the 21 st June 2010 under the Companies Act, 1994 as a public limited company.
-It is a subsidiary company of Pubali Bank Limited holds all the shares of the company except for thirteen shares being held by thirteen individuals.
-The company has been established as per Securities & Exchange Commission's (SEC) Letter # SEC/Reg/DSE/MB/2009/444/dated 20.12.2009.
+It is a subsidiary company of Pubali Bank PLC. holds all the shares of the company except for thirteen shares being held by thirteen individuals.
+The company has been established as per Securities & Exchange Commission's (SEC) Letter # SEC/Reg/DSE/MB/2009/444 dated 20.12.2009.
 The Registered Office of the company is situated at A-A Bhaban (7 th floor), 23 Motijheel C/A, Dhaka-1000, Bangladesh.
 The company has started its commercial activities from 01 February 2011.
-The main objects of the company is to carry on the business of a stock broker and stock dealer house and to buy, sell, and deal in, shares, stocks, debentures, bonds and other securities and to carry on any business as is permissible for a broker and dealer house duly licensed by the Securities & Exchange Commission of Bangladesh.
+The main objects of the company is to carry on the business of a stock broker and stock dealer house and to buy, sell, and deal in, shares, stocks, debentures, bonds and other securities and to carry on any business as is permissible for a broker and dealer house duly licensed by the Securities & Exchange Commission of Bangladesh. on transfer of Not applicable